EARLY CHILDHOOD EDUCATION - ACSAEC JEE.0K

 ABOUT THE PROGRAM

-The goal of the Early Childhood Education attestation program (ACS) is to provide educational services to a group of children from 0-12 years old in an early childhood care setting.
+The goal of the Early Childhood Education AEC program is to train students on how to provide educational services to a group of children from 0-12 years old in an early childhood care setting.

 The main function of an early childhood educator (ECE) is to create an environment that promotes the physical, motor, cognitive, language, socio-affective and moral development of a child by establishing in them a significant affective relationship.
 In addition, the educator’s role is to develop, organize, lead and evaluate educational activities that promote overall childhood development.